Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Proof Sketch

 \section{Proof Sketch}

-In this section we sketch the proof of Proposition \ref{prop:1}, which is the key feature learning result that enables downstream guarantees.
-The proof heavily leverages the fact that multi-task pre-training entails updating the first-layer weights {\em after} fitting a unique head to each task.
-Surprisingly, we show that solving for the optimal head for each task induces a pseudo-contrastive loss that encourages representations of two points to be similar if and only if they are likely to share a label on a randomly drawn task.
-Since two points are likely to share a label on a drawn task if and only if they share the same sign pattern for their first $r$ ground-truth coordinates (by Assumption \ref{assump:diversity}), the pseudo-contrastive loss inclines the representation to extract the first $r$ latent coordinates.
+In this section, we sketch the proof of Proposition \ref{prop:1}, which is the key feature learning result that enables downstream guarantees.
+The proof heavily leverages the fact that multi-task pretraining entails updating the first-layer weights {\em after} fitting a unique head to each task. {{Surprisingly, we show that making one gradient-based update of the head for each task induces a pseudo-contrastive loss that encourages representations of two points to be similar if and only if they are likely to share a label on a randomly drawn task.}} Since two points are likely to share a label on a drawn task if and only if they share the same sign pattern on their $r$ ground-truth features (by Assumption \ref{assump:diversity}), the pseudo-contrastive loss inclines the representation to extract these $r$ latent features\footnote{We also show in Appendix \ref{app:regression} that these intuitions can be extended to the regression setting.}.
+For ease of exposition, in this setting we focus on the population setting with infinite tasks and samples per task, and defer the finite-task and samples proof to Appendix \ref{app:thrm1}.